dhruvicious/betterReads/README.md

-# BookVerse API 📖
+# BetterReads API 📖

-BookVerse is a robust backend API for a book review platform, designed to function similarly to Goodreads.
+BetterReads is a robust backend API for a book review platform, designed to function similarly to Goodreads.
 It provides a comprehensive set of features for managing users, books, and reviews, with a secure authentication system.
 Built with Node.js, Express, and Prisma, it's a scalable and efficient foundation for any book-centric application.

 ## Table of Contents